Distance Functions, Critical Points, and the Topology of Random \v{C}ech Complexes: Random Complexes

 In closing we note some of the implications of Corollary \ref{cor:cech_ec}.
 In the subcritical phase, we have that $\chi_n \sim n$, which agrees with the intuition developed so far that, in this range, the \cech complex consists of mostly small disconnected particles and very few holes.
 In the critical range we have a non-trivial limit resulting from the fact that the \cech complex has many holes of all possible dimensions.
 In the supercritical range, $\chi_n \sim 1$ which is exactly what we get when $\beta_{0,n}=1,\beta_{1,n}=\cdots=\beta_{d-1,n} = 0$ (cf.\ \eqref{eq:ec_betti}, \eqref{eq:kahle_supercrit}).
-Finally, since $n^{-1}\mean{\chi_n} \to 0$ in this regime, it is clear now why the numerics of Figure \ref{fig:gamma_k} showed that $\sum_{k=0}^3 (-1)^k \gamma_k(\infty) \approx 0$.
+Since $n^{-1}\mean{\chi_n} \to 0$ in this regime, it is clear now why the numerics of Figure \ref{fig:gamma_k} showed that $\sum_{k=0}^3 (-1)^k \gamma_k(\infty) \approx 0$.
+Finally, note that in a sequel \cite{bobrowski_topology_2014}, we explore the \cech complex when the samples are generated by a distribution supported on a closed manifold $\cM$.
+In this case we can make a much more concrete statement, and prove that $\bk \to \beta_k(\cM)$ with an appropriate choice of radius $r_n$.
+A different direction, in which the underlying samples are generated by stochastic processes with dependence between the points, can be found in \cite{YogiRobert}.